 Though the word sculpture tends to evoke thoughts of Michelangelo’s towering David or the Winged Victory of Samothrace who stands triumphant over the stairway in the Louvre, sculpture for your home needn’t be so imposing.
 It can add a hint of humor to a space, or even a touch of drama, without being overwhelming.
 Read on for a few tips and tricks on how to incorporate sculpture into your interior design.

 Don’t feel constrained by style when decorating with sculpture

 We’ve all done it.
 You decide on a style for your home, and you stick with it.
 It does make decorating simpler.
 Once you conclude that your study will be, say, Empire in style, the collecting part becomes easier.
 But people who stick to just one style or genre are missing out on an opportunity to add richness and depth to their home.
 Believe it or not, it IS possible to make modern pieces work in classical settings — and vice versa.

 If you fall in love with a classical bust, it can be integrated into your mid-century modern living room.
-And you will almost certainly find that it adds even more personality to your space.
-Classical doesn’t always means conventional, and classical sculpture can lend the perfect touch of whimsy to an otherwise modern room.
+And you will almost certainly find that decorating with sculpture certainly adds even more personality to your space.
+Classical doesn't always means conventional, and classical sculpture can lend the perfect touch of whimsy to an otherwise modern room.

 Experiment with spaces and angles

 By their very definition, sculpture are three-dimensional works of art, and they are meant to be experienced in space!
 Some sculptures are specifically designed to by placed against a wall, and thus have an unfinished back.
 Others are just as beautiful from the back as the front, and you will want to make it shine from every angle.
 If you don't have the space to pull a decorative sculpture out from the wall, try placing a mirror behind it so that its back can still be enjoyed.